open-editions/corpus-joyce-portrait-TEI/README.md

 This is the open scholarly edition of James Joyce's novel _A Portrait of the Artist as a Young Man_, richly annotated in semantic markup with TEI XML.

-See a short presentation about it [here](http://jonreeve.com/presentations/portrait-xml/), and test an early XSL-transformed prototype [here on github.io](http://jonathanreeve.github.io/corpus-joyce-portrait-TEI/).
-The main text of the edition is [portrait.xml](https://github.com/JonathanReeve/corpus-joyce-portrait-TEI/blob/gh-pages/portrait.xml) in this repository.
+See a short presentation about it [here](http://jonreeve.com/presentations/portrait-xml/), and test a XSL-transformed prototype, containing a few of the text’s features, [here on github.io](http://jonathanreeve.github.io/corpus-joyce-portrait-TEI/).
+The transformed prototype is not meant to be a canonical representation of the features of the edition—the main text of the edition is [portrait.xml](https://github.com/JonathanReeve/corpus-joyce-portrait-TEI/blob/gh-pages/portrait.xml) in this repository.

 # About this Project